Fck-r-sns/Fck-r-sns.github.io/_personal_projects/2017-1-avalon-schedule.markdown

 layout: post
 year: 2017
 title: "Avalon Schedule"
+subtitle: "An Android app to parse university schedule and notify if it changes"
 ---

 I had an issue in my university: a schedule might have changed the day before a lecture, and students might have missed the change if they hadn't checked the university website in time.
 I developed a mobile app that loads the schedule, shows it in a format suitable for mobile devices, and sends push notifications if it has changed.